-All Case Studies > The violence of the new Rwandan regime 1994-1995
+All Speaking Out Case Studies > The violence of the new Rwandan regime 1994-1995

 - Should MSF keep silent in order to continue caring for detainees who might otherwise die in the appalling prison conditions?